jocelyn19960502/smartvest-mvp/README.md

 The web app will automatically open in your browser.

-3. In the sidebar, check the box "✅ I am a Premium user" to access additional features.
+3. In the sidebar, check the box "I am a Premium user" to access additional features.

 ## Screenshots